Knowledge Repository

 The Vietnamese edition is titled "Towards a Vietnamese Feminist Judgment" because it represents an adaptation of the global project to a specific local context, where the core methodology of alternative judgment writing faces unique challenges.

-While international projects pair a judge (to write the alternative verdict) with an academic(to provide commentary), the Vietnamese legal landscape makes it difficult to recruit sitting judges.
+While international projects pair a judge with an academic, the Vietnamese legal landscape makes it difficult to recruit sitting judges.
 Consequently, Vietnamese scholars must bridge this gap by performing both roles.
-However, because not all contributors feel comfortable adopting the judicial mantle—some preferring critical discussion over drafting a formal verdict—the project is a journey "towards" the ideal rather than a complete mirror of the original format.
+However, because not all contributors feel comfortable adopting the judicial mantle, some preferring critical discussion over drafting a formal verdict, the project is a journey "towards" the ideal rather than a complete mirror of the original format.

 01